 Keep the conversation going

 Choosing the right business communication app is a great first step.
-Once you’ve decided on a platform, take advantage of the speed and simplicity of these apps by providing customers with rapid support.
+Once you’ve decided on a platform, it’s time to take advantage of the speed and simplicity of these apps and provide your customers with rapid support.